KhalidElsadig/Houses-Sale-Price-Prediction/README.md

 ## Productionization

 In this step, I built a FAST API endpoint that was hosted on heroku App website.
 The API endpoint takes in a request with a list of values from several parameters including house age and area  and returns an estimated price.
+[App link!](https://house-sale-price.herokuapp.com "App link!")